opsit-io/opsit-explang-docs/docs/explang-goals-and-features.md

 Modularity, safety and adaptability
 ---------------------------

-Language features come in packages so language integrators may select just the features that are needed for their use cases.
+Language features come in packages, so language integrators may select just the features that are needed for their use cases.
 For example, to implement a calculator one may include only arithmetical operations and variables.
 For integrating webhooks one may allow conditionals, declaration of functions but not loops or FFI for calling arbitrary Java methods.

-The language strives to provide feature flags and configuration parameters to allow configuration of language behavious, such as case sensitivity, use of default values vs. exceptions on access to undefined variables, etc.
+The language strives to provide feature flags and configuration parameters to allow configuration of language behavior, such as case sensitivity, use of default values vs. exceptions on access to undefined variables, etc.